 In other regions of the world, 5G has been progressing at a rapid pace as well.
-We estimate that there are close to 100 operators providing commercial 5G services worldwide at the end of September 2020.
-It should be noted that mobile 5G-ready devices were available quite early in 2019, and that in the end of September 2020, more than 400 5G devices had been announced.
+We estimate that there are close to 140 operators providing commercial 5G services worldwide at the end of December 2020.
+It should be noted that mobile 5G-ready devices were available quite early in 2019, and that in the end of December 2020, more than 500 5G devices had been announced.

 In the USA, the four major mobile players launched 5G services in 2018 and 2019.
 Verizon launched its fixed wireless access service based on a proprietary standard in October 2018 in four cities.
 AT&T also announced the launch of a mobile 5G service based on the 3GPP standard in December 2018.
-The service was restricted to friendly customers until the first quarter of 2019, and it was extended to additional cities during the first quarter of 2019.
+The www.idate.org © IDATE DigiWorld 2021 - p.
+10 service was restricted to friendly1 customers until the first quarter of 2019, and it was extended to additional cities during the first quarter of 2019.
 Verizon also launched a mobile service in Chicago and Minneapolis in April 2019.
 Sprint launched its 5G service at 2.5 GHz in May 2019, and T-Mobile USA did the same two months later in July 2019.